chbrown/scripts/README.md

     Body:
     > Hey lemme know if you got this...

+# json2yaml

+YAML is a superset of JSON, so there are lots of ways to convert JSON to YAML.
+I say, one is better than none.

+    json2yaml < package.json
+    > name: scripts
+    > version: 0.2.0
+    > description: Handy scripts
+    > keywords:
+    >   - scripts
+    > ...

 # launch

 Simply grep for a Mac LaunchAgent that matches the given argument, and start it.
 Easy way to have databases around but not always use them when not developing.